Asian giant hornet: Native honey bees

-A defensive ball of Japanese honey bees (A. c. japonica) in which two Japanese hornets (V.simillima xanthoptera) are engulfed, incapacitated, heated, and eventually killed.
+A defensive ball of Japanese honey bees (A. c. japonica) in which two Japanese hornets (V. simillima xanthoptera) are engulfed, incapacitated, heated, and eventually killed.
 This sort of defense is also used against the Asian giant hornet.

 Beekeepers in Japan attempted to introduce western honey bees (Apis mellifera) because of their high productivity.
 Western honey bees have no innate defense against the hornets, which can rapidly destroy their colonies.
 Kakugo virus infection, though, may provide an extrinsic defence.
 Although a handful of Asian giant hornets can easily defeat the uncoordinated defenses of a western honey bee colony, the Japanese honey bee (Apis cerana japonica) has an effective strategy.
 When a hornet scout locates and approaches a Japanese honey bee hive, she emits specific pheromonal hunting signals.
 When the Japanese honey bees detect these pheromones, 100 or so gather near the entrance of the nest and set up a trap, keeping the entrance open.

 This permits the hornet to enter the hive.
 As the hornet enters, a mob of hundreds of bees surrounds it in a ball, completely covering it and preventing it from reacting effectively.
 The bees violently vibrate their flight muscles in much the same way as they do to heat the hive in cold conditions.
 This raises the temperature in the ball to the critical temperature of 46 °C.

 In addition, the exertions of the honey bees raise the level of carbon dioxide (CO_{2}) in the ball.
 The bees can tolerate up to 50 °C even at that concentration of CO_{2}, but the hornet cannot survive the combination of high temperature and high carbon dioxide level.
 Some honey bees do die along with the intruder, much as happens when they attack other intruders with their stings, but by killing the hornet scout, they prevent it from summoning reinforcements that would wipe out the entire colony.

 Detailed research suggests this account of the behavior of the honey bees and a few species of hornets is incomplete and that the honey bees and the predators are developing strategies to avoid expensive and mutually unprofitable conflict.
 Instead, when honey bees detect scouting hornets, they transmit an "I see you" signal that commonly warns off the predator.
-Another defence used by Apis cerana is speeding up dramatically when returning to the colony, to avoid midair attacks.

 Diet in North America

-Based on an examination of larval waste products, the Washington State Department of Agriculture determined that the prey of V.mandarinia included cluster fly, orange legged drone fly, bristle fly, bronze birch borer beetle, western honey bee, western yellowjacket, German yellowjacket, aerial yellowjacket, bald faced hornet, European paper wasp, golden paper wasp, paddle-tailed darner dragonfly, shadow darner dragonfly, large yellow underwing moth, blinded sphinx moth, and red admiral butterfly (Vanessa atalanta).
+Based on an examination of larval waste products, the Washington State Department of Agriculture determined that the prey of V. mandarinia included cluster fly, orange legged drone fly, bristle fly, bronze birch borer beetle, western honey bee, western yellowjacket, German yellowjacket, aerial yellowjacket, bald faced hornet, European paper wasp, golden paper wasp, paddle-tailed darner dragonfly, shadow darner dragonfly, large yellow underwing moth, blinded sphinx moth, and red admiral butterfly (Vanessa atalanta).
 They had also eaten cow's meat, but the WSDA suggests that this may have been beef from a hamburger.